-29 For a discussion of this case, see Kaitlin Cordes, Lise Johnson and Sam Szoke-Burke, 'Land Deal Dilemmas: Grievances, Human Rights, and Investor Protections' (CCSI, March 2016) 542-544 http://ccsi.columbia.edu/work/projects/land-grievances/ accessed 25 June 2018 (hereafter Cordes, Johnson and Szoke-Burke, Land Deal Dilemmas).
+29 For a discussion of this case, see Kaitlin Cordes, Lise Johnson and Sam Szoke-Burke, 'Land Deal Dilemmas: Grievances, Human Rights, and Investor Protections' (CCSI, March 2016) 542-544 <http://ccsi.columbia.edu/work/projects/land-grievances/> accessed 25 June 2018 (hereafter Cordes, Johnson and Szoke-Burke, Land Deal Dilemmas).

-Amongst the justifications offered by Paraguay for its failure to enforce petitioners' rights to the lands claimed, Paraguay had argued that restitution was precluded due to the landowner's protection by a bilateral investment treaty.
-After rejecting the argument on procedural grounds, the Court provided two additional reasons to reject this justification.
-First, the expropriation provision contained in the investment treaty included a public interest exception; the Court considered that this type of exception 'could justify land restitution to indigenous people'.
-Second, the Court underscored the difference between the nature of state obligations under the investment treaty and under the American Convention on Human Rights, asserting that enforcement of the former should always be compatible with the latter, 'which is a multilateral treaty on human rights that stands in a class of its own and that generates rights for individual human beings and does not depend entirely on reciprocity among States'.
-Second in the latter is a multilateral treaty on human rights that stands in a class of its own and that generates rights for individual human beings and does not depend entirely on reciprocity among States'.
+Amongst the justifications offered by Paraguay for its failure to enforce petitioners' rights to the lands claimed, Paraguay had argued that restitution was precluded due to the landowner's protection by a bilateral investment treaty.30 After rejecting the argument on procedural grounds,31 the Court provided two additional reasons to reject this justification.
+First, the expropriation provision contained in the investment treaty included a public interest exception; the Court considered that this type of exception 'could justify land restitution to indigenous people'.32 Second, the Court underscored the difference between the nature of state obligations under the investment treaty and under the American Convention on Human Rights, asserting that enforcement of the former should always be compatible with the latter, 'which is a multilateral treaty on human rights that stands in a class of its own and that generates rights for individual human beings and does not depend entirely on reciprocity among States'.33